-6 Conclusions
+5 Conclusions

-This paper analyses how consumers manage their cash balances if they are uncertain whether payment cards will be accepted.
+This paper analyzes how consumers manage their cash balances if they are uncertain whether payment cards will be accepted.
 We adapt the stylized Baumol-Tobin cash inventory model to account for card acceptance.
 We derive and estimate the resulting cash demand using payment diary data from Austria and Canada.
-Our estimation procedure accounts for endogeneity, nonlinearities and aggregation.
+Our estimation procedure accounts for self-reported acceptance, nonlinearities and aggregation.
 We find that the extended Baumol-Tobin model yields robust results across countries.
 Acceptance of payment cards has a strong impact on cash balances when all consumption expenditures are considered rather than only cash consumption, as in Lippi and Secchi (2009) and Alvarez and Lippi (2009).

-Accounting for acceptance and its endogeneity implies smaller consumption elasticities than predicted by the Baumol-Tobin model.
+Accounting for acceptance implies a smaller consumption elasticities than predicted by the Baumol-Tobin model.
 We show that consumers behave differently depending on whether they (choose to) shop in an environment where cards are accepted versus whether cards are not accepted.
 Acceptance reduces both the level of cash demand and the transaction elasticity of cash demand.
 Our counterfactuals show that increased acceptance would strongly reduce cash demand.
 Cash demand in environments where cards are not accepted is driven partly by precautionary motives or infrequent lumpy purchases that are paid for in cash.
-We thus conclude that pushing for increased acceptance will further reduce cash holdings, but not entirely eliminate them in part because of the precautionary motives but also because of the preference of some consumers for using cash, as discussed in Wakamori and Welte (2013) and von Kalckreuth, Schmidt, and Stix (2014).
+We thus conclude that pushing for increased acceptance will further reduce cash holdings, but not entirely eliminate them in part because of the precautionary motives but also because of the preference of some consumers for using cash, as discussed in Wakamori and Welte (2013), von Kalckreuth et al. (2014), and Camera et al. (2014).